 The residents also received several prestigious regional and national awards and positions.
 Two of our recent graduates participated in the Emory Executive Coaching Diploma Program at Emory's Goizuetta Business School in order to gain skills in executive coaching.
-In addition, our residents were recent recipients of the American College of Psychiatrists Laughlin Fellowship, APA Diversity Leadership Fellowship Award, Alpha Omega Alpha Postgraduate Fellowship Award, and the Walter Wellborn Fellowship Award.
+In addition, our residents were recent recipients of the American College of Psychiatrists Laughlin Fellowship, APA Diversity Leadership Fellowship Award, APA Child and Adolescent Psychiatry Fellowship, Alpha Omega Alpha Postgraduate Fellowship Award, and the Walter Wellborn Fellowship Award.
 These awards continue to add to the national prominence of our program.

 This is an exciting time, and you are coming to a dynamic residency program.
-We look forward to meeting you on the interview day.
+We look forward to meeting you on your interview day.